 “Right.
 Thing is: Fans love rooting for good guys.
 And they’ll also root for bad guys.
 But what they can’t stand is a bad guy pretending to be a good guy.
 So once they’ve got one image in their heads, it’s best not to mess with that.”

 “You might be right.”

 “Wasn’t me who said it.
 That was Danny.”
 He brought his shaking hand to the doorknob, but couldn’t turn it.
 “Doors always give me trouble,” he smiled like he was laughing it off, but I could see the embarrassment running across his face.
-After he waved me off with the chair, I resisted the urge to help.
+After he turned down my attempts to help him out of his chair, I resisted the urge to do something here too.
 I just stood there for 15 seconds as my childhood hero did battle with a doorknob, before eventually gripping it between his wrists, then slowly rotating them clockwise.

 “Make sure you don’t prove old Lou Phelps right,” Cynthia called as we walked out the door.

 “Don’t worry babe,” he shouted back.
 “I’ll keep turning her down.”

 “You ever talk to Danny?”
 I asked as we walked up the road.